KrishMehta1603/Codesoft_Internship/README.md

 - Various features such as age, gender, class, and fare were used to train the model.

 Tasks Completed:
-- Data preprocessing and exploration.
+- Data preprocessing, exploration & Visualization.
 - Feature engineering and selection.
 - Model training using logistic regression.
 - Evaluation of model performance using accuracy, precision, and recall.